fghazouani/LLM-Ontology-Population/README.md

 **LLM_Ontology_Population** is a research project aiming to leverage **Large Language Models (LLMs)** for the **automatic population of ontologies** from unstructured text.
 The primary goal is to convert textual descriptions of **hydro-ecological restoration operations** into structured RDF/Turtle graphs compliant with the **TetraOnto** ontology.

-This project explores multiple approaches:
+This project explores two approaches:
 - **Prompt-based extraction** — using LLM prompts to extract ontology triples.
 - **Fine-tuning (QLoRA / LoRA)** of LLMs such as *LLaMA 3* and *Qwen 3*.
-- **LLM-as-a-Judge** evaluation for assessing the semantic accuracy of generated triples.

 ---